 Set your dado head to the thickness of material and test it carefully.
 You’ll want a snug fit.
 Test, test, test.
 Just make sure the dado cut is the same thickness as the material!
-If the dado cuts are too large your joints will be sloppy.
-If too small you might chip edges during assembly.
-If you’re using softer or more porous woods consider the possibility of swelling when applying finish.
+If the dado cuts are too large, your joints will be sloppy.
+If they are too small, you might chip edges during assembly.
+If you’re using softer or more porous woods, consider the possibility of swelling when applying finish.
 You might want to experiment with your chosen finish on a couple test pieces.

 I use a shop-made sled to cut my dados.
 You could use a miter gauge with a stop block, but the sled is simple to make and goes a long way to ensuring consistent dado cuts on your material.

 The sled is made up of a base 12” x 20” with 2 slides arranged to match the miter slots on your table saw, a fence perpendicular to the cut, and a stop placed to ensure the data starts 1” from the end of each piece.